How to Install and Deploy the Iron PDF Library?

-IronPDF is a .Net Framework package.
+IronPDF is a .Net Framework and .Net Core package.
 To render HTML as a PDF it must embed and deploy the safe web browser Chromium - developed in C++.
 There is no need to install any other programs or set your application to 32 or 64 Bit.
 The process is entirely automated.

 In case IronPDF's HTML to PDF throws an failed rendering exception (very unlikely), you way need to guide IronPDF to an appropriate location to unpack the native browser binaries.
 The Temp folder is normally ideal.
 Program Files is never an appropriate location unfortunately.

 Note: After updating a path always remember to clear all temp and cache folders on your development and servers.
 Redeploy a CLEAN version of your application.